taoteh1221/Open_Crypto_Tracker/DOCUMENTATION-ETC/CONFIG-EXAMPLE.txt

 $ct['conf']['power']['desktop_cron_interval'] = 20; // (default = 20, 0 disables this feature)

-// MINUTES to cache real-time exchange price data...can be zero to skip cache, but set to at least 1 minute TO AVOID YOUR IP ADDRESS GETTING BLOCKED
+// MINUTES to cache real-time exchange price data...can be zero to DISABLE cache, but set to at least 1 minute TO AVOID YOUR IP ADDRESS GETTING BLOCKED
 // SOME APIS PREFER THIS SET TO AT LEAST A FEW MINUTES, SO IT'S RECOMMENDED TO KEEP FAIRLY HIGH
 $ct['conf']['power']['last_trade_cache_time'] = 4; // (default = 4)